 - Get help from Al-Anon or Nar-Anon.

 How is cocaine and crack addiction treated?

-Recovery often begins with "detox," the body's physical withdrawal from cocaine.
+Recovery often begins with “detox,” the body's physical withdrawal from cocaine.
 Physical symptoms of withdrawal can begin within a few hours and last up to seven days.
-The inability to enjoy normal pleasure may be a prolonged problem.
-Withdrawal symptoms include:
+The inability to enjoy normal pleasure may last longer.

 - Muscle tremors

 - Decreased energy